tus/tusd/docs/hooks.md

 ## Whitelisting Hook Events

 The `--hooks-enabled-events` option for the tusd binary works as a whitelist for hook events and takes a comma separated list of hook events (for instance: `pre-create,post-create`).
 This can be useful to limit the number of hook executions and save resources if you are only interested in some events.
-If the `--hooks-enabled-events` option is omitted, all hook events are enabled.
+If the `--hooks-enabled-events` option is omitted, all default hook events are enabled (pre-create, post-create, post-receive, post-terminate, post-finish).

 ## File Hooks
 ### The Hook Directory